UniversalPipeWrench/unified-user-data-format/README.md

 The description of the playlist.
 Format: plain text (?
 TBD)

-CAN be ommited; In this case, the parser MUST assume an empty `String`.
+CAN be nil; In this case, the parser MUST assume an empty `String`.

 #### > `"videos"`